 Although it may seem like a new, need-to-know-about skincare ingredient, kojic acid has been around for quite some time.

-It was first developed in 1989 and was used in a professional setting to brighten brown spots, hyperpigmentation, and stubborn post-breakout blemishes in particular.
+It was first developed in 1989 and used in a professional setting to brighten brown spots, hyperpigmentation, and stubborn post-breakout blemishes.

-Although it’s still not talked about all too often, kojic acid doesn’t come on its own but it is often an accompanying ingredient in cleansers, serums, and moisturizers to tackle specific pigmentation concerns.
+Although it’s still not talked about all too often, kojic acid doesn’t come on its own.
+Still, it is often an accompanying ingredient in cleansers, serums, and moisturizers to tackle specific pigmentation concerns.

 And if you have never heard of it, but the title got you rather curious about trying it out – you came to the right place.

 This article explains what is kojic acid and how to use it in your daily skincare regimen.

 Kojic acid is sometimes used in the food industry as a naturally derived preservative, but today’s main use of kojic acid is mainly in skincare products.

 It is an accompanying ingredient in many soaps, cleansers, serums, toners, and moisturizers and they all have different concentrations of kojic acid.

 The products containing kojic acid often come with instructions of use by the manufacturer and this is extremely useful so you can reap the most benefits in an intended way.